Whitwick: Local public houses

 In Whitwick there has been, at one time or another, thirty-nine licensed establishments, either an Inn, Public House, Hostelry or Social Club.
 Most have now closed and even been demolished.
 Below is an itemised list of the establishments:

 Local government

-In the 2007 North West Leicestershire District Council elections, the British National Party won both Hugglescote and Whitwick - the first seats to be won by the BNP in Leicestershire and Whitwick gained its first Conservative councillor.
-Councillors for Whitwick are currently Derek Howe (Labour); Tony Gillard (Conservative) and Ray Woodward(Labour).
+In the 2007 North West Leicestershire District Council elections, the British National Party won both Hugglescote and Whitwick – the first seats to be won by the BNP in Leicestershire and Whitwick gained its first Conservative councillor.
+As of October 2024 the Councillors for Whitwick are currently Peter Moult (Labour); Tony Gillard (Conservative) and Anthony Barker(Labour).

-Since May 2013 Whitwick has been represented at County Council level by Leon Spence (Labour).
+It is represented at the county level by Councillor Joseph Boam, who was elected to Leicestershire County Council for the Whitwick division in 2025 as a member of Reform UK.

 Following a campaign by local people, the District Council carried out a community governance review and made an Order on 12 May 2010 to set up the new Parish Council.
 Whitwick Parish Council held its Inaugural Meeting on 18 May 2011.